Overview

 - Tag Key: what the tag in OneSignal will be.
 Recommended to use lower case and underscores (

-) for spaces. - Update Instructions, Positive and Negative Buttons: if you choose to display the category prompt again after the user is already subscribed to push, the update instructions will be shown instead of the action message.
-This allows you inform the user they can update their categories.
+_) for spaces. - Update Instructions, Positive and Negative Buttons: if you choose to display the category prompt again after the user is already subscribed to push, the update instructions will be shown instead of the action message.
+This allows you to inform the user they can update their categories.

-For Custom Code setup, within your OneSignal init
+For Custom Code setup, use the

 Email & phone number prompt

 The Email & Phone Prompt collects optional user contact information directly within a Slidedown.
 Each field has built-in validation to ensure correct formatting.
+Once submitted:- New Email and/or SMS subscriptions are created for the user

 - You can start messaging them across these channels